streamr-dev/core-api/grails-app/views/help/userGuide/markdown/services.md

 You can run a service with either historical or real-time data.

 - In the *historical mode*, running a service is a playback of what would have happened in the past.
-The playback mode can be extremely useful when you’re testing, refining, or demonstrating the functionality of a service.
+A playback can be extremely useful when you’re testing, refining, or demonstrating the functionality of a service.
 - The *real-time mode* is used in production where you want to react to events as they arrive.
-There's no need to modify the service after testing with historical data.
-One click is all it takes to activate a service and take it live.
+There's no need to modify the service in order to run it live.
+One click is all it takes to activate a service and start consuming real-time data.

 In this chapter, we’ll show how to do the following:

 - Create and edit services.
+- Subscribing to streams.
+- Adding modules to a service.
+- Configuring a service.
 - Run a historical playback.
 - Launch a live service.

-We'll also discuss error handling and the best practices that will make your life easier.
+We'll also discuss error handling and demonstrate the best practices that will make your life easier.

 ##Creating and editing services